 If you aren’t getting good analytics, you’ll never know what you can do to improve your results.

 Mistake 3: Keyword Stuffing and Awkward Keyword Placements

 Over a decade ago, you saw this a lot: text on audiology websites that was peppered with [Your Town] audiologist to the point of silliness.
 Sure, it makes sense to mention that combination of words in logical places around your website.
-But if your SEO company is just dropping that all over the place where it doesn’t read naturally, Google and other search engines will call “Stuffer” on your website and penalize it in search results—meaning potential patients won’t find you.
+But if your SEO company is just dropping that all over the place where it doesn’t read naturally, Google and other search engines will recognize it as keyword stuffing and penalize it in search results—meaning potential patients won’t find you.